qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

 Server Overview
 ***************

 This page is an overview of %{qooxdoo}'s server capabilities.
 It shows which parts of %{qooxdoo} can be used in a server environment or comparable scenario.
-It also serves as an introduction to all interessted in using %{qooxdoo} on a %{JS} server environment.
+It also serves as an introduction to all interested in using %{qooxdoo} on a %{JS} server environment.

 .. _pages/server/overview#included_features: